BenjaminArmstrong/ps-petname/README.md

 ## Description

-This script will generate "pet names", consisting of a random combination of an adverb, adjective, and an animal name.
+This module (PSPetName) will generate "pet names", consisting of a random combination of an adverb, adjective, and an animal name.
 These are useful for unique hostnames or container names, for instance.

 As such, PetName tries to follow the tenets of Zooko’s triangle.
 Names are: